syl20bnr/spacemacs-elpa-mirror/melpa/org-brain-readme.txt

 link, just like the `org-mode' file-link: [[brain:index::*Programming]].

-You can use `org-brain-visualize' to see the relationships between entries, quickly add parents/children to an entry, and open them for editing.
+You can use `org-brain-visualize' to see the relationships between entries, quickly add parents/children/pins to an entry, and open them for editing.
 In this view you may also have pinned entries, which will be shown at all times.
-To pin an entry, add #+BRAIN_PIN: on a line in the beginning of the entry file.
+To pin an entry, add #+BRAIN_PIN: on a line in the beginning of the entry file (or use bindings in `org-brain-visualize-mode' directly).